genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 ![41Share.png](doc-odm-user-guide/images/41Share.png){width=600}
 <figcaption>To share a study, open the study of interest and click on the top bar menu.
 Select Share.
 A window will open with the available groups to share the study with</figcaption>

 **Only owners can share the study**.
-If a user is a member of the curator group, the user can still access the study and curate data, however, the study cannot be shared with other groups.
+If a user is a member of the curator group, the user can still access the study and curate data, however, the study cannot be shared with other groups

 ![42ShareLim.png](doc-odm-user-guide/images/42ShareLim.png)
 <figcaption>Owners can share studies only with groups they are members of</figcaption>